Mastering PokeGym: Graph-Guided Multimodal Evolution at Test Time: Quantitative Complexity Analysis

 We evaluate the game tree complexity $\mathcal{O}(b^d)$, where $b$ represents the effective branching factor per environment step and $d$ is the maximum decision depth.
 According to our task budgets, the maximum effective horizon reaches up to $d = 360$ environment steps.

-For the discrete high-level action paradigm, the effective branching factor is $b_{\text{discrete}} = 7$.
-For the continuous parametric control paradigm, based on our prior discretization in \Cref{action_space_complexity}, the branching factor expands to $b_{\text{parametric}} = 18,543$.
-Then the sizes of the decision trees for the two paradigms are calculated as:
+For the discrete high-level action paradigm, the effective branching factor is at least $b = 7$ before evolution and can grow to at most $b = 12$ after G-EvoMAC augments the action set.
+The sizes of the corresponding decision trees are therefore:

 This explosion highlights that brute-force exploration or short-sighted planning is intractable in PokeGym.
-To succeed, the VLM must maintain a coherent, long-term semantic plan and robust error-recovery strategies.
+To succeed, the agent must maintain a coherent, long-term semantic plan and robust error-recovery strategies.